-The role of the meeting chair is to acknowledge the speakers; to make sure that all agenda items are addressed and that discussions are in accordance with the objectives stated in the governance and on the agenda; to summarize or otherwise clarify remarks for understanding; and to be a time manager.
-The chair will be responsible to enforce the Rules of Conduct (see below, "Rules of Conduct" section).
+Meetings will be led by a facilitator when needed.
+The role of the facilitator is to acknowledge the speakers; to make sure that all agenda items are addressed and that discussions are in accordance with the objectives stated in the governance and on the agenda; to summarize or otherwise clarify remarks for understanding; and to be a time manager.
+The facilitator will be responsible to enforce the Rules of Conduct (see below, "Rules of Conduct" section).

-Meetings will be open to the public and appropriately advertised on the ATSDR Pease CAP web page.
+Meetings will be open to the public and appropriately advertised on the ATSDR CAP web page.
+The meeting will be streamed live on the web.
+Representatives from other federal, state, local and tribal agencies and governments may be invited to attend.